 Just thinking out loud here.
 No commitments.
 Just speculating.

 I know this is a big claim.
 So why make it?
 The main reason to think God either creates this world or none at all lies in an Incarnational metaphysics of participation.
 Consider non-human (specifically, non-hypostatic or non-personal) creatures and entities.
 How do they achieve their end or telos in God?
 How is God “all in all” (1Cor 15.28) in them?
 Paul taught (Rom 8.22) that all creation groans “waiting for” the children of God to be revealed, that creation is only finally liberated when it is “brought into the freedom and glory” of humankind.
 Non-hypostatic realities find their telos not immediately in God, but mediately through human beings.
 That is to say that creation’s perfection is implicated in humanity’s perfection.
 I take this to be a fundamental metaphysical principle definitive of created being per se.
-I don’t know how to prove this, but my hunch is that Romans 8 is best understood as describing a kind of mediated teleology: all things other than human beings are implicated in humanity’s perfection, and all humankind is implicated in the perfection of the Incarnate One.
-This defines the scope of possible worlds because it defines the path of perfection which any creation must take.
+Romans 8 describes a mediated teleology: all things other than human beings are implicated in humanity’s perfection, and all humankind is implicated in the perfection of the Incarnate One.
+I want to suggest that this defines the scope of possible worlds because it defines the path of perfection which any creation must take.
+Why think this?

 …there’s only one possible creation—Incarnation.
 Creation and Incarnation are one and the same possibility in God.

 God either creates to bring all he creates to fulfillment in/through Incarnation, or he doesn’t create at all.
-All other varieties and created distinctions don’t constitute a range of options God chooses between.
-They are all potentialities inherent in the capacities and dispositions God breathes into his one determination to create for Incarnation.
+All other varieties and created distinctions don’t constitute a range of options God chooses between; rather, they are all potentialities inherent in the capacities and dispositions God breathes into his one determination to create for Incarnation, that is, this world.
 It should then be impossible not just to speak of this creation apart from Incarnation/Christology, but to speak of God’s creating at all apart from the intention to incarnate.
 Indeed, I’m suggesting that all possibilities for creation derive from and return to the one possibility of Incarnation.

 What of Leibniz?
 We talk of the logic of infinite possible worlds and whether there is a “best of all possible worlds.”
 But God is the best possible world and whatever God creates has its best possible end in him.
 When God is viewed as summum bonum defining the end of every world (which must be the case), there can be no one best possible world among an infinite number of possible worlds (if we multiply worlds for the sake of argument) since every candidate possibility has God as its end.
 And thus,